licosan/Formula1/README.md

 * The index of indexed arrays should be evaluated to allow formulas as indexes, but needs rewrite of current parse-compute split.

 ## Known bugs
-* Won't allow unari operator directly binary operator like "5*-x" or "5+-x".
+* Won't allow unary operator directly following a binary operator like "5*-x" or "5+-x".
   Your can workaround by using parenthesis like "5*(-x)" or "5+(-x)"